Metacello/metacello/docs/GettingStartedWithGitHub.md

 After you've created the **BaselineOf**, save it into your project repository.

-To use a basline in another configuration or baseline simply do this:
+To use a **BaselineOf** in another configuration or baseline simply do this:

 ```Smalltalk
 baseline: spec